self-actuated/actuated.com/posts/2023-12-04-custom-sizes-bpf-kvm.md

 Nix benefits particularly from being able to create a clean, isolated environment within a CI pipeline, to get a repeatable build.
 [Graham Christensen](https://twitter.com/grhmc) from [Determinate Systems reached out to collaborate on testing their Nix installer](https://github.com/determinateSystems/nix-installer-action) in actuated.

-He didn't expect it to run, but when it worked first time, he remarked: "Nice, perfect!"
+He didn't expect it to run, but when it worked first time, he remarked: "Perfect!
+I'm impressed and happy that our action works out of the box."

 ```yaml
 jobs: